 These sessions are hosted on Monday lunchtimes during term time, guest speakers should prepare around a 30-45 minute presentation on their sector and be prepared to answer questions from our students.
 Find out more and apply here

-- Company Based Challenges: Nottingham-based business?
+- Company Consultancy Challenges: Nottingham-based business?
 We need you!

 The learning experience of students is transformed by the opportunity to tackle ‘real-life’ company challenges where the possibility of the best recommendations being implemented by the companies involved is high.
 Students gain invaluable work experience at all levels enabling them to demonstrate skills and behaviours.
 Businesses across all sectors and at all stages of growth benefit from valuable insights and research.
 Read our role profile to find out more.